Mortgage Calculator Australia

 - 1.Negotiate your rate.
 Even 0.25% lower on a $600,000 loan saves over $30,000 in total interest.
 Call your lender annually and ask for a rate review, especially if competitors are offering better deals.

 - 2.Use an offset account.
 Money in a 100% offset account reduces the balance on which interest is calculated.
-Keeping $50,000 in offset on a $600,000 loan at 6.0% saves approximately $3,000 per year in interest.
+Keeping $50,000 in offset on a $600,000 loan at 6.0% saves approximately $3,000 in the first year alone, and far more over the life of the loan.

 - 3.Switch to fortnightly repayments.
 Paying half your monthly repayment every two weeks results in 26 half-payments (13 full payments) per year instead of 12, knocking years off your loan.